Are You on Track for a Comfortable Retirement?

 Let’s say you purchase a $200,000 home with 20% down, with a mortgage payment of $1200/mo.
 You manage to connect with a rockstar property management company that charges 8% monthly management fees ($112/mo) and you rent the property for $1650/mo.
 Your cash-flow on the surface is $450/mo which is nice, but not life-changing.
 And of course, some funds will need to be put aside for upkeep and repairs.
 What happens over time, however, is that your tenants are consistently paying down that mortgage, and by the time you retire, the home is worth $400,000 or more, conservatively.
 From an initial investment of a few thousand dollars to potentially adding $400,000 in retirement income, it’s not too shabby.

 Don’t bother self-managing the home.
-The difference in handling it yourself, versus trusting the professionals, can cost you thousands of dollars (in time or hard dollars)!
+The difference in handling it yourself vs. trusting the professionals, can cost you thousands of dollars (in time or hard dollars)!
 Property managers are better equipped to effectively and efficiently manage your home with the highest and best technologies, the proper process and procedures, and a wealth of experience (again, The Realty Medics handle the rocket science of renting FOR YOU).

 Finally, property managers are not emotionally invested in the tenants like a self-managing landlord is.
 They hold the tenants to all terms and conditions of the lease agreement and exercise consequences when necessary.
 Landlords tend to feel sympathetic towards tenants, which leads to accepting late rents, forgiving late fees, making concessions and eventually being taken advantage of.
 Property managers provide peace of mind by handling the late-night phone calls, chasing down tenants, addressing maintenance issues, and giving you your time back.
 You already have one full-time job, you don’t want a second.

-If you have any further questions about property management, don’t hesitate to give me a call, or check out our real estate investing services.
+If you have any further questions about property management or want to learn more about the Orlando real estate market, don’t hesitate to give us a call at 321-218-4753 or check out our real estate investing services.

 Jason is a licensed Realtor, focusing on Investor Sales, and the Business Development Manager at The Realty Medics.
 He works primarily with investors looking to fund their retirement or grow their investment portfolios.
 Prior experience includes sales in aerospace industry and corporate arena.
 Jason also began a non-profit organization while living in Arizona, and was involved with chapter in both the Phoenix and Scottsdale Chambers of Commerce.